witnessmenow/Universal-Arduino-Telegram-Bot/README.md

      Sketch / include Library / Add .Zip library

-You also have to install the ArduinoJson library written by [Benoît Blanchon](https://github.com/bblanchon).
+You also have to install the ArduinoJson library ( version 5.13.5 ) written by [Benoît Blanchon](https://github.com/bblanchon).
 Search for it on the Arduino Library manager or get it from [here](https://github.com/bblanchon/ArduinoJson).

 ## Getting Started